awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-config.md

 The name of the AWS CloudFormation stack you’re deploying to\.

 `capabilities`
-A list of capabilities that you must specify to allow AWS CloudFormation to create certain stacks\.
-Some stack templates might include resources that can affect permissions in your AWS account, for example, by creating new AWS Identity and Access Management \(IAM\) users\.
-For those stacks, you must explicitly acknowledge their capabilities by specifying this parameter\.
+In some cases, you must explicitly acknowledge that your stack template contains certain capabilities in order for AWS CloudFormation to create the stack\.
+For more information see [CreateChangeSet](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_CreateChangeSet.html) in the *AWS CloudFormation API Reference*\.
-The only valid values are `CAPABILITY_IAM` and `CAPABILITY_NAMED_IAM`\.
-If you have IAM resources, you can specify either capability\.
-If you have IAM resources with custom names, you must specify `CAPABILITY_NAMED_IAM`\.
-If you don't specify this parameter, this action returns an `InsufficientCapabilities` error\.
+The valid values are the same as the [CreateChangeSet](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_CreateChangeSet.html) AWS CloudFormation API\.
-Allowed values: `CAPABILITY_IAM`, `CAPABILITY_NAMED_IAM`
+Valid values: `CAPABILITY_IAM | CAPABILITY_NAMED_IAM | CAPABILITY_AUTO_EXPAND`
 Default value: `CAPABILITY_IAM`

 `s3_bucket`